shubh198/Crud-using-Node-React-and-Knex/Client/README.md

 # basic-crud-react

-This is very basic CRUD app in React contains only one field.This is a just for learning project.
+This is very basic CRUD app in React contains Three field.This is an assignment project.

 ReactJS CRUD APP is a simple CREATE, READ, UPDATE and DELETE.